Skip to content

 How does the Condo Act apply?

-The Condo Act prohibits activities in units or common elements that cause unreasonable nuisances to a person’s right to enjoy their condo unit.
+The Condo Act prohibits activities in units or common elements that cause nuisances to a person’s right to enjoy their condo unit.

 Several factors influence whether a vibration becomes unreasonable, including: